-In addition, we have studied how people unintentionally come to consensus on their perceptions of time.
-Even though people in these studies do not talk about their perceptions of time, they come to share the time perceptions of the people that they interact with -- but not those they do not interact with (e.g., Conway, 2004, Journal of Experimental Social Psychology).
-Similarly, we have studied how people come to share stereotypes unintentionally, merely as a by-product of communication processes (e.g., Schaller & Conway, 1999, Personality and Social Psychology Bulletin; Schaller, Conway, & Tanchuk, 2002, Journal of Personality and Social Psychology).
+In addition, we have studied how people unintentionally (almost "accidentally") come to consensus, both in small meso groups and at a larger cultural level.
+One line of research looked at perceptions of time.
+Even though people in these studies do not talk about their perceptions of time, they come to share the time perceptions of the people that they interact with -- but not those they do not interact with (e.g., Conway, 2004, Journal of Experimental Social Psychology; see also Conway et al., 2016, Sage Open).
+Similarly, we have studied how people come to share stereotypes unintentionally, merely as a by-product of communication processes (e.g., Conway & Schaller, 2007; Schaller & Conway, 1999, Personality and Social Psychology Bulletin; Schaller, Conway, & Tanchuk, 2002, Journal of Personality and Social Psychology).